Chances are if you’re reading Which? Tech Daily then you’re already signed up to Facebook, Twitter or LinkedIn. Perhaps you’re a member of all three.

 Step 1 – find your privacy settings

 Left to its own devices Facebook will happily project your posts out to as many people as possible – even when you really just want your friends to see them.
+To begin amending this click on the Lock icon in the top right-hand corner of the homescreen.

 Step 2 – choose who can see your posts